Course Title: Implement operational plan

 Pre-requisites and Co-requisites

-This course will enable you to understand how to implement operational plans, understand how to monitor and adjust operational performance, producing short term plans for the department/sections, plan and acquire resources and produce reports on performance as required.
+This unit describes the performance outcomes, skills and knowledge required to implement the operational plan by monitoring and adjusting operational performance, producing short term plans for the department/section, planning and acquiring resources and providing reports on performance as required.

 National Codes, Titles, Elements and Performance Criteria